 find to work around this.
 Be aware that the exact time of deletion is unpredictable.

-Please see the batch system description in our HPC environment description.
+Please see the batch system description for further details.

 The following queues are available on this cluster: